kjuu0/ucsb-ersp-2022-research-log/LOG.md

 # Research Log

+## Week 5 (10/25-10/31)

+### Goals

+- [ ] Investigate research topics/questions

+### Accomplishments

+#### Monday (1 hour)

+- Brainstormed research problems/topics
+  - High-level:
+    - Preserve metadata privacy between two users in a system
+    - Improve scalability of the system
+    - Decrease latency of the system
+    - Optimize resource usage of the system
+    - Applying Addra to real-world use cases
+  - Low-level:
+    - Optimizing the Addra protocol to scale better through parallelism (CPU or GPU)
+    - Decreasing general communications costs

 ## Week 4 (10/18-10/24)

 ### Goals

-- [ ] Prepare teaching materials on FastPIR
+- [x] Prepare teaching materials on FastPIR
-- [ ] Investigate recursion in CPIR schemes
+- [x] Investigate recursion in CPIR schemes

+### Accomplishments

+#### Wednesday (0.5 hours)

+- Finished scheduling a weekly meeting time with Ishtiyaque

+#### Tuesday (2 hours)

+- Did more investigation into recursion and FastPIR, details are in the same [notes](papers/fastpir.md)

 ## Week 3 (10/11-10/17)